python3statement/python3statement.github.io/_practicalities/intro.md

 ## Depend on setuptools

-You can mark your library as dependent on setuptools greater than 24.3 as this will insure that during the next upgrade (when the packages drop python 2 support) will have the right version of setuptools.
+You can mark your library as dependent on setuptools greater than 24.3 as this will ensure that during the next upgrade (when the packages drop python 2 support) will have the right version of setuptools.

 Of course regardless of all the care you will take for your library to no break